fmrtl73/katacoda-scenarios-1/px-mysql/intro.md

 In this tutorial, you will learn how to deploy MySQL to Kubernetes and use Portworx Volumes to provide HA capability:
 * Use the Portworx Storage Class to create a PVC with 3 replicas of the data
-* Use a simple YAML file to deploy PostgreSQL using this storage class
+* Use a simple YAML file to deploy MySQL using this storage class
-* How to validate data persistence by deleting the PostgreSQL pod
+* How to validate data persistence by deleting the MySQL pod
+* How to dynamically expand storage volumes
+* How to take snapshots and restore them

 ### Step: Deploy MySQL and perform failover test